AhoyISki/duat/book/src/prelude.md

 everything you will need in order to configure Duat, not including things from other crates that you may want to import (such as plugins).

-Most of these imports will be imported as a module, like this:
+When calling `use duat::prelude::*`, most imported things will be in the form of modules, like this:

 ```rust
 use duat::print;
 ```

-As opposed to this:
+This is importing the `print` module, as opposed to importing its items
+directly:

 ```rust
 use duat::print::*;